jyfliu/Goq/README.md

 DEMO COMING SOON (sorry!)

 Goq is an automatic theorem prover capable of solving complex Olympiad style geometry problems.
-The solver itself was written in Python, while the interface/website was written in Java with the help of Spring Boot, Thymeleaf, HTML, etc. The theorem database was written in MySQL.
+The solver itself was written in Python, while the interface/website was written in Java with the help of Spring Boot, Thymeleaf, HTML, etc. The theorem database was written in Hibernate, MySQL, JPA.

 ## Inspiration